REACTMAG.COM

 Another thing colleges have are radio stations.
 E.L. explains "when I was

-at Club Static, in Southington, CT, on Friday's and Saturday's he sees
+When he spins at Club Static, in Southington, CT, on Friday's and Saturday's he sees exactly what commercial

-them when he's playing a local artist so they'll at least listen to the
+a local artist so they'll at least listen to the song before deciding

 Being a battle DJ isn't the easiest of gigs, one must constantly work on being

-Grandmaster Flash's turntables were in his kitchen, they were in his
+Flash's turntables were in his kitchen, they were in his kitchen."